Vladimir Petrovsky: Disarmament

 Throughout his long diplomatic career Vladimir Petrovsky strongly stressed the essential role that disarmament should play in the comprehensive approach to security in the world.
 In 1978, he became a member of the Soviet delegation to the First Special Session of the UN General Assembly on Disarmament.
 He was involved in working out the details of the multilateral machinery for disarmament and the rules for the Conference on Disarmament (CD).
 In 1979, after the Soviet invasion of Afghanistan the only possibility to communicate with the West on the diplomatic level were consultations on nuclear weapons nonproliferation.
 In 1993, Vladimir Petrovsky became the Secretary-General of the Conference on Disarmament (CD) in Geneva, the organization for which he had helped to develop the rules of conduct earlier in 1978.
 Under his chairmanship the Conference on Disarmament in Geneva was able to negotiate the Comprehensive Test Ban Treaty, signed in 1996.
 He remained in the position of CD's Secretary-General until his retirement from the United Nations in 2002.

 NGO – Comprehensive Dialogue among Civilizations

 During his work at the United Nations, Vladimir Petrovsky promoted dialogue in all aspects, organizing a wide spectrum of events such as masterclasses, art and photo exhibitions and musical performances at the Palais des Nations.
 Encouraged by this work at the UN, Petrovsky founded the non-governmental organization – Comprehensive Dialogue Among Civilizations (CDAC) upon his retirement from the UN in 2002.
 The uniqueness of the organisation was the multifaceted approach to dialogue.
 His last publication "The Triad of Strategic Security of the Global Community" (2007), fell into this period.

-After his passing in 2014, the book "Vladimir Petrovsky: The Master Diplomat” was published in 2015, highlighting his political vision and his major achievements in the field of political and public service.
+After his death in 2014, the book "Vladimir Petrovsky: The Master Diplomat” was published in 2015, highlighting his political vision and his major achievements in the field of political and public service.